Overview and “Hello Orbit”

 finding the bodies to evolve (

-components)creating a
+GSBodycomponents)creating a

-instance to evolve themevolving these bodies on
+GECoreinstance to evolve themevolving these bodies on

-at a speed that matches the desired time scaleusing one or more
+Update()at a speed that matches the desired time scaleusing one or more

-components to display the updated positions, orbits etc.
+GSDisplaycomponents to display the updated positions, orbits etc.

-For each evolving gravitational system there is an internal GECore
+For each evolving gravitational system there is an internal GECore (GE) class.
+This is a stand-alone (non-Unity component)

-instance and configures it according to information provided in
+to allow flexibility in its use.
+The GSController class creates a GECore instance and configures it according to information provided in

 the inspector.
 This sets the units to be used in the world scale and indicates the desired game time for the typical orbit specified in the

-elements attached to the hierarchy below this game object and add these
+GSController inspector.
+By default the controller will look for GSBody elements attached to the hierarchy below this game object and add these

 elements to the gravitational simulation.

-cycle the controller will evolve the bodies forward at a rate that matches the requested orbit period.
+During the Update cycle the controller will evolve the bodies forward at a rate that matches the requested orbit period.
 A toggle for ‘Debug Keys’

 allows the numeric keys 1-9 to be used to speed up the evolution.